 The Sew House 7 Toaster Sweater #1 instructions are excellent, these are just some hints and tips which may help you to sew your own Toaster.

-I used this beautiful Sparkly Glitter Sweatshirt in Pale Pink to make this sweater.
+I used this beautiful Sparkly Glitter Sweatshirt in Old Rose to make this sweater.
 This fabric is 60 inches wide and I used 1.5 metres.
 I pre-washed the fabric at 30 degrees with an 800 spin (the same as I will use to wash the finished garment).

 I made version 1 in a size medium with no alterations.

 I folded the fabric selvedge to selvedge and this is the layout I used to cut out the pattern:

 I folded the bottom band in half and placed that on the fold to cut.
 The pattern piece for the back is face down on the fabric to allow it to be placed on the fold.
 As I wanted to be able to see the grainline and pattern markings, I have marked these on the back of the pattern by holding the pattern piece up to a window and tracing through.